- City Manager

 You must confirm your account before you will receive any emails.
 Please check your email for the confirmation link.
 If you haven’t received an email shortly, please check your junk or SPAM folder.

-Appraccel, LLC will be giving an introductory presentation on the Green-Blue New Deal at various Richmond Commissions and Committees during the months of September and October.
+Appraccel, LLC gave an introductory presentation on the Green-Blue New Deal at various Richmond Commissions and Committees during the months of September and October.

-- October 17th at 5:30PM - Richmond Bicycle and Pedestrian Advisory Committee
+- October 17, 2022 - Richmond Bicycle and Pedestrian Advisory Committee

 Green-Blue New Deal